gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 > Get more help at https://help.gradle.org.
 ```

+<a name="error-reporting"></a>
-#### Better handling of circular references in providers
+#### Better error reporting of circular references in providers

-Before this release, evaluating a provider that contained a cycle in its value assignment would lead to a `StackOverflowError`.
+Before this release, evaluating a provider with a cycle in its value assignment would lead to a `StackOverflowError`.
-Starting with this release, circular references are properly detected and reported.
+With this release, circular references are properly detected and reported.

 For instance, the following code: